KENYA BLOCK 2B

 South Anza Graben, Kenya

-- Thick, prospective Tertiary sequence underlain by Cretaceous secondary target
+- Plays: Primary Tertiary sequence underlain by Cretaceous secondary target

-- 387 million barrels mean prospective resources (unrisked)*
+- 717 million barrels mean prospective resources (un-risked)*

-- Oil and gas shows in Hothori 1 well, drilled in Block 2B in 1989 by Amoco
+- Oil and gas shows in Hothori 1 well, drilled in Block 2B in 1989 by Amoco, well was off-structure

-Several wells have been drilled in the Southern Anza Basin, numerous oil and gas shows have been observed.
-The recent Bhogal-1 well, to the northwest of Block 2B, reported 91m of gas pay in Lower Cretaceous reservoirs, and is being further evaluated by Africa Oil and Marathon Oil.
+Several wells have been drilled in the Southern Anza Basin and numerous oil and gas shows have been observed.
+The recent Bhogal-1 well, to the northwest of Block 2B, reported 91 metres of gas pay in Lower Cretaceous reservoirs, and is being further evaluated by Africa Oil and Marathon Oil.

-Block 2B's past exploration activities include geological, magnetic, gravity, seismic surveys and drilling.
-In Block 2B, the Hothori-1 well was drilled in 1989 to 4,394m and reported gas shows in the Tertiary and Cretaceous and fluorescence in the Tertiary indicating the presence of liquid hydrocarbons.
-In addition, the well encountered potential source rocks within the Tertiary and lower Cretaceous.
-The 2D seismic, principally acquired during the 1970's, has been reinterpreted by Sproule International Limited in 2011 and numerous prospects and leads have been generated as a result.
-The further re-processing and interpretation by Senergy (UK), designed to focus on the Tertiary potential, has confirmed that it is the primary play in this area.
+Past exploration activities in Block 2B include geological, magnetic, gravity, seismic surveys and drilling.
+The Hothori-1 well was drilled in 1989 to 4,394 metres, encountering gas shows in the Tertiary and Cretaceous sections, together with oil fluorescence in the Tertiary section.
+In addition, the well encountered potential source rocks within the Tertiary and Early Cretaceous.
+The 2D seismic data, principally acquired during the 1970s and in 2013, have been reinterpreted by Sproule International Limited in 2013, and numerous prospects and leads have been generated as a result.
+Further re-processing and interpretation by Senergy (UK), designed to focus on the Tertiary potential, previously confirmed that it is the primary play in this area.